Caught Creepin’? Shanda Denyce Blasts ‘Day 26’ Husband Willie Taylor For Sending THESE Racy Texts

 Comments poured in, asking Shanda to take down the texts and she deleted them.
 But you can see screenshots here.

-In a separate Instastory post, Shanda insists that the texts she posted were 100% real, for folks saying it was “for tv”.
-The married couple hasn’t filmed with #LHHH on over 4 years.
+In a separate Instastory post, Shanda insists that the texts she posted were 100% real, for folks saying it was “for TV”.
+The married couple hasn’t filmed with #LHHH in over 4 years.
 Currently, it looks like Willie and Shanda reside back in Chicago with their three boys.

-Willie seems busy, doing spot date with his group Day 26 and touring in a musical for ‘The Best Man’.
+Willie seems busy, performing with his group Day 26 and touring in a musical for ‘The Best Man’.
 He’s also currently filming something with budding actress Jordyn Woods.

 Hopefully, they get it together!
 What are your thoughts on all of this?